by Herman Melville

 - So, Ishmael argues, even if white can sometimes symbolize things that are "grand or gracious," it also "calls up a peculiar apparition to the soul" (42.11).
 In other words, even when it’s good, it’s bad.

 - What Ishmael really wants to know is why: why does something seem way more sinister if it’s white?

 - He lists lots of examples, but we’re thinking of the white storm trooper uniforms in Star Wars.
-Doesn’t that seem way more evil than if they all wore khaki?
+Don't they seem way more evil than if they all wore khaki?
 And what about Saruman from The Lord of the Rings?
-Or, Heath Ledger’s Joker makeup in The Dark Knight definitely counts − that’s the kind of freaky whiteness we’re talking about here.
+Or, Heath Ledger’s Joker makeup in The Dark Knight definitely counts—that’s the kind of freaky whiteness we’re talking about here.

 - First, mariners get scared when their ships are surrounded by white water.
 Sure, they’ll claim they’re just afraid of their ship hitting rocks in the shallows, breaking up completely, and everyone drowning, but Ishmael knows that what they really fear is the whiteness of the water.